 Learn more about the Tree of 40 Fruit in the video below.

-Editor's note: This article has been updated since it was originally published on August 8, 2014.
+Editor's note: This article has been updated since it was originally published in August 2014.